dim4o/knowledge-base/src/kb/design_patterns/observer/README.md

 # Observer

 ## When to use
-We use Decorator pattern when:
+We use Observer pattern when:
 - The change of the state in one object reflects in another object without keeping the objects 	tight.
 - If we want to add observer in future with minimal changes.